griffithlab/pmbio.org/_posts/0002-02-01-Reference_Genome.md

 # make sure CHRS environment variable is set.
 If this command doesn't give a value, please return to the Environment section of the course
 echo $CHRS

-# enter the `inputs` directory where we will store various input files
-cd ~/workspace/inputs

 # create a directory for reference genome files and enter this dir
 mkdir -p /workspace/inputs/references/genome
 cd /workspace/inputs/references/genome